craigabyss/ansibleHelloWorld/README.md

 ansibleHelloWorld
 =========

-A HelloWorld example role for ansible
+A simple HelloWorld example role for ansible

 Example Playbook